KStateMachine/kstatemachine/README.md

 Working with state machine consists of two steps:

-* creation and initial setup, here you may set custom actions (side effects) via listeners to be performed on entering/exiting states and transitions between them;
+* Creation and initial setup, here you may set custom actions (side effects) via listeners to be performed on entering/exiting states and transitions between them;
-* processing events, on which state machine can switch its states and notify about changes.
+* Processing events, on which state machine can switch its states and notify about changes.

 ```kotlin
 val stateMachine = createStateMachine {